fabricematrat/ThreeCircles/README.md

 - revisit footer

 ### Display dynamic content
-- write renderElementCutom (search for //TODO render timeline) Put a breakpoint in checkin-view.js in callback attached to that.model.listedItems
+- for the callback associated to that.model.listedItems event, write rendering of timeline (search for //TODO render timeline)
+Put a breakpoint in checkin-view.js in callback attached to that.model.listedItems
 - Is it rendering as expected?
 - In Checkin.groovy add deep relation reolution for as JSON (search for //TODO deep relation)